*

 For discussion: agree or disagree?

-• Women should adorn themselves modestly, but not necessarily to abstain from all jewelry, hair-dos, etc.
+• Women should adorn themselves modestly, but it is not necessary to abstain from all jewelry, hair-dos, etc.

 Interpreting 2:15: Possibilities